withoutboats/rfcs/text/0000-async_await.md

 [motivation]: #motivation

-High performance network services frequently use asynchronous IO, rather than blocking IO, becuase it can be easier to get optimal performance when handling many concurrent connections.
+High performance network services frequently use asynchronous IO, rather than blocking IO, because it can be easier to get optimal performance when handling many concurrent connections.
 Rust has seen some adoption in the network services space, and we wish to continue to enable those users - and to enable adoption by other users - by making it more ergonomic to write asynchronous